telerik/blazor-docs/components/filter/fields/templates.md

 The `ValueTemplate` allows you to customize the default value editor of a single Filter Field.
 You can replace the default editor component or change the component settings.

 The `context` of the`ValueTemplate` is of type [`FilterFieldValueTemplateContext`](/blazor-ui/api/telerik.blazor.components.filterfieldvaluetemplatecontext).
-You can get and set the its `FilterDescriptor` property, which is of type [`FilterDescriptor`](/blazor-ui/api/telerik.datasource.filterdescriptor).
+You can get and set its `FilterDescriptor` property, which is of type [`FilterDescriptor`](/blazor-ui/api/telerik.datasource.filterdescriptor).

+When the `FilterDescriptor`'s Value is not of type `string`, the type has to be nullable, as any newly created filter's value can be null.

 To use the Filter Field value template, add a `<ValueTemplate>` tag inside the [FilterField]({%slug filter-fields%}).